Vita-Zinovieva/edna/README.md

 I simplified something for functionality.
 Also, since this was my initiative work, I did not develop additional 8 pages, as I did not have an explanation for their use and functioning for the project.
 I tried to implement what I considered readable in 1 popup.
+There is only a mobile version 325 px and a desktop 1440 px.